MaikoTan/randamu/README.md

 ## Supported Services

 - [x] [Pixiv](https://pixiv.net/) via [pixivpy_async](https://github.com/Mikubill/pixivpy-async)
+    - You need to get your own refresh token from Pixiv, see [this guide](https://gist.github.com/ZipFile/c9ebedb224406f4f11845ab700124362) for details.
 - [x] [Lolicon setu API](https://api.lolicon.app/#/setu)
 - [x] [Stable Horde](https://stablehorde.net/)

 ## Features

 - Press `N` or click page to switch to the next one without waiting.
-- Press `L` to bookmark the current image (only available on Pixiv).
+- Press `L` to bookmark the current image (only available on Pixiv and Lolicon).

 ## Usage